cloudflare/cloudflare-docs/products/distributed-web/src/content/ipfs-gateway/connecting-website.md

 good news is that Cloudflare can fix that.

 Cloudflare will issue you a free SSL certificate for `your.website`, which allows users to load `https://your.website`.
-All you have to do is go to [cloudflare-ipfs.com](https://cloudflare-ipfs.com) and scroll to the bottom, where it says "Connecting Your Website."
-Enter your domain into the text box and click `Submit`.
-When you click `Submit` the certificate issuance will begin.
-When it’s done, a message will appear indicating that the process has been completed and your certificate is in place.
+All you have to do is send an email to [ask-research@cloudflare.com](mailto:ask-research@cloudflare.com?subject=%5BDistributed%20Web%20Gateway%5D%20Create%IPFS%20certificate).
 These certificates will auto-renew, so once you’ve completed this step, you’ll never need to worry about certificates again.